WLun001/100-days-of-code/README.md

 # 100-days-of-code
-Code atleast an hour every day
+Code minimum an hour every day for the next 100 days.

 [current progress](log.md)